DanLevy.net

 PostgreSQL added JSONB to let you store semi-structured data without defining rigid schemas upfront.
 The idea was sound: sometimes you genuinely don’t know what the data will look like, or it changes too frequently for traditional columns to make sense.

 I keep seeing the same pattern.
 A team adds a JSONB column because they’re unsure about requirements.
 They promise themselves they’ll normalize it once things settle down.
-Three years later, that column contains forty different versions of what was supposed to be a user profile, queried by fifteen microservices that each make different assumptions about what’s inside.
+Three years later, that column contains forty different versions of what was supposed to be a user profile, queried by fifteen services that each make different assumptions about what’s inside.

 What Usually Happens